 Saw Palmetto Some samples contained small amounts of saw palmetto (Also found garlic and rice)

-If you are taking a supplement and you think it doesn’t contain any of the ingredients the company claims contact one of our trusted defective product attorneys in Boston for a free consultation.
+If you are taking a supplement and you think it doesn’t contain any of the ingredients the company claims contact one of our trusted defective product attorneys for a free consultation.